Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 • secretion of the new cuticle,

-• and finally the shedding of the partially digested old cuticle are controlled by hormones.
+• And finally, the shedding of the partially digested old cuticle is controlled by hormones.

 This shedding of old exoskeleton at the end of each moult in insects is called ecdysis and is typically followed by the expansion and tanning of a new one.